intel/llvm/sycl/doc/syclcompat/README.md

 If a `sycl::exception` is caught, it returns `syclcompat::error_code::BACKEND_ERROR`.
 If a `std::runtime_error` exception is caught, `syclcompat::error_code::DEFAULT_ERROR` is returned instead.
-For both cases, it prints the error message to the standar d error stream.
+For both cases, it prints the error message to the standard error stream.

 ``` c++
 namespace syclcompat {